GMP Services

 - Statistical Analysis

-Our aim is to contribute to the implementation of GMP quality standards as they pertain to the production and control of sterile manufactured biopharmaceuticals and immunotherapeutics (ATMPs).
+Our aim is to contribute to the implementation of GMP quality standards related to the production and control of sterile biopharmaceuticals and gene and cell-based therapy (ATMPs).